akos29/ruby-group-capstone/README.md

 # 📖 Catalog of my things <a name="about-project"></a>

-**Catalog of my things** is a console app that will help us to keep a record of different types of things we own: books, music albums, and movies.
+**Catalog of my things** is a console app that will help us to keep a record of different types of things we own: books, music albums, and games.
 The data is preserved in JSON files.

 ## 🛠 Built With <a name="built-with"></a>